-4.1 Moral Permissibility with Abduction, a Priori ICs and a Posteriori Preferences
+4.1 Moral Permissibility with Abduction, a Priori Integrity Constraints and a Posteriori Preferences

-In [35], moral permissibility is modeled through several cases of the classic trolley problem [12] (three of them: the Bystander, the Footbridge, and the Loop cases, are described in Section 2), by emphasizing the use of ICs in abduction and preferences over abductive scenarios, using ACORDA [22].
+In [34], moral permissibility is modeled through several cases of the classic trolley problem [12] (three of them: the Bystander, the Footbridge, and the Loop cases, are described in Section 2), by emphasizing the use of integrity constraints in abduction and preferences over abductive scenarios, using ACORDA [22].
 The cases, which include moral principles, are modeled in order to deliver appropriate moral decisions via reasoning.
 By appropriate moral decisions we mean ones that conform with those the majority of people make, on the basis of empirical results in [17].
-Therein, DDE [28] is utilized to explain the consistency of judgments, shared by subjects from demographically diverse populations, on a series of trolley dilemmas.
-In addition to DDE, DTE [20] is also considered in [35].
+Therein, the Doctrine of Double Effect [28] is utilized to explain the consistency of judgments, shared by subjects from demographically diverse populations, on a series of trolley dilemmas.
+In addition to the Doctrine of Double Effect, the Doctrine of Triple Effect [20] is also considered in [34].

-Each case of the trolley problem is modeled individually; their details being referred to [35].
+Each case of the trolley problem is modeled individually; their details being referred to [34].
 The key points of their modeling are as follows.
-The DDE and DTE are modeled via a priori ICs and a posteriori preferences.
+The doctrines of double effect and triple effect are modeled via a priori integrity constraints and a posteriori preferences.
 Possible decisions are modeled as abducibles, encoded in ACORDA by even loops over default negation.
-Moral decisions are therefore accomplished by satisfying a priori ICs, computing abductive stable models from all possible abductive solutions, and then appropriately preferring amongst them (by means of rules), a posteriori, just some models, on the basis of their abductive solutions and consequences.
+Moral decisions are therefore accomplished by satisfying a priori integrity constraints, computing abductive stable models from all possible abductive solutions, and then appropriately preferring amongst them (by means of rules), a posteriori, just some models, on the basis of their abductive solutions and consequences.
 Such preferred models turn out to conform with the results reported in the literature.

-Capturing Deontological Judgment via a Priori ICs.
-In this application, ICs are used for two purposes.
+Capturing Deontological Judgment via a Priori Integrity Constraints In this application, integrity constraints are used for two purposes.
 First, they are utilized to force the goal in each case (like in [17]), by observing the desired end goal resulting from each possible decision.
-Such an IC thus enforces all available decisions to be abduced, together with their consequences, from all possible observable hypothetical end goals.
-The second purpose of ICs is for ruling out impermissible actions, viz., actions that involve intentional killing in the process of reaching the goal, enforced by the IC: $false \leftarrow intentional_killing$.
-The definition of $intentional_killing$ depends on rules in each case considered and whether DDE or DTE is to be upheld.
-Since this IC serves as the first filter of abductive stable models, by ruling out impermissible actions, it affords us with just those abductive stable models that contain only permissible actions.
+Such an integrity constraint thus enforces all available decisions to be abduced, together with their consequences, from all possible observable hypothetical end goals.
+The second purpose of integrity constraints is for ruling out impermissible actions, viz., actions that involve intentional killing in the process of reaching the goal, enforced by the integrity constraint: $false \leftarrow intentional_killing$.
+The definition of intentional_killing depends on rules in each case considered and whether the doctrines of double effect or triple effect is to be upheld.
+Since this integrity constraint serves as the first filter of abductive stable models, by ruling out impermissible actions, it affords us with just those abductive stable models that contain only permissible actions.

-Capturing Utilitarian Judgment via a Posteriori Preferences.
-Additionally, one can further prefer amongst permissible actions those resulting in greater good.
-That is, whereas a priori ICs can be viewed as providing an agent's reactive behaviors, generating intuitively intended responses that comply with deontological judgment (enacted by ruling out the use of intentional harm), a posteriori preferences amongst permissible actions provides instead a more involved reasoning about action-generated models, capturing utilitarian judgment that favors welfare-maximizing behaviors (in line with the dual-process model [8]).
+Capturing Utilitarian Judgment via a Posteriori Preferences Additionally, one can further prefer amongst permissible actions those resulting in greater good.
+That is, whereas a priori integrity constraints can be viewed as providing an agent's reactive behaviors, generating intuitively intended responses that comply with deontological judgment (enacted by ruling out the use of intentional harm), a posteriori preferences amongst permissible actions provides instead a more involved reasoning about action-generated models, capturing utilitarian judgment that favors welfare-maximizing behaviors (in line with the dual-process model [8]).